jbcodeforce/eda-studies/docs/techno/avro-schemas/index.md

 ![data examples](./images/data_examples.png)

-You might start realising by now the benefits of having the data flowing into your Apache Kafka event backbone validated against a schema.
-See next section for more.
+You may begin to recognize the advantages of validating data flowing into your Apache Kafka event backbone against a schema.
+This validation not only ensures data quality but also enhances consistency and interoperability across different systems.

 For more information on the Apache Avro Data Schema specification see <https://avro.apache.org/docs/current/spec.html>